zeyuzhangzyz/zeyuzhangzyz.github.io/index.md

 ## About Me

-I am a senior student enrolled in the Advanced Class in Mathematics and Physics for Information Science at [Huazhong University of Science and Technology (HUST)](http://english.hust.edu.cn/).
-Now, my academic interests revolve around **bandit theory** and **video analysis**, and I am an amateur enthusiast in **mathematics**.
+I am an incoming Ph.D. student in the department of [Computer Science and Engineering (CSE)](https://www.cse.cuhk.edu.hk/) at [The Chinese University of Hong Kong (CUHK)](https://www.cuhk.edu.hk/chinese/index.html) under the supervision of Prof. [John C.S.
+Lui](https://www.cse.cuhk.edu.hk/~cslui/).
+Before that, I received a B.Sc. from the Advanced Class in Mathematics and Physics for Information Science at Huazhong University of Science and Technology (HUST).
+Now, my academic interests focus on **bandit theory** and **video analysis**, and I am also an amateur enthusiast in **mathematics**.
 I am always open to potential collaborations, so please feel free to reach out.

-email：zeyuzhangzyz@gmail.com